ColinDuquesnoy/MellowPlayer/README.rst

 provides **integration with your desktop** (multimedia keys, system tray, notifications and more).

-The software is written in Python3 using the PyQt4 GUI toolkit.
+The software is written in Python3 using the PyQt GUI toolkit.

 *MellowPlayer has been heavily inspired by* `NuvolaPlayer`_.